 Data should be recorded daily and reported to the national or subnational level as part of routine quarterly reporting.
-Data should also be submitted annually to WHO and UNAIDS.
+Data should also be submitted annually to UNAIDS.

-Cities
+Disaggregation Cities

 Please provide city-specific data for this indicator.
-Space has been created in the data entry sheet to provide information for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030.
+Space has been created in the data entry sheet to provide information for the capital city and one or two other key cities of high epidemiological relevance, such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.

-Reviewing the trends in TB among people living with HIV newly enrolled in care over a period of time may provide useful information on the TB burden among them and the effectiveness of efforts to detect and treat HIV-associated TB early.
+Strengths and weaknesses Reviewing the trends in TB among people living with HIV newly enrolled in care over a period of time may provide useful information on the TB burden among them and the effectiveness of efforts to detect and treat HIV-associated TB early.